Mission Statement

 Adan Jerreat-Poole, YA Author, U. of Waterloo Professor

-As a non-profit association, we welcome donations to be used for awards for young artists and writers, or to help with the administration and communication costs.
+As a non-profit association, we welcome donations to be used for awards to honour young artists and writers, or to help with administration and communication costs.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.